The Cost of Misposition

 Technical improvements accumulate.
 But whether they transfer to the team or remain locked in one person's head depends on the Advocate's perceived role.

 The Advocate coaches, guides, transfers knowledge.
 Their job is to make themselves unnecessary.
-Authority comes from expertise and independence.
+Trust comes from expertise and clear sponsorship.
 Leadership sees capability growing.

 The Advocate becomes the go-to person for fixing things.
 The team depends on them.
 Authority comes from being needed.
 They are valuable — but that value is personal, not transferred.